 Finally, his extensive experience and contacts in the municipal arena provide his clients a unique perspective and benefit in connection with land use and zoning matters, where he regularly represents commercial, multifamily, resort, and residential developers.

 Russell served as mayor of the Town of Knightdale from 2007 to 2015 and was president of the Wake County Mayors Association in 2011 and 2015.
-He currently serves as an interim member of the Knightdale Town Council and previously served as a councilor from 2003 to 2007.
+He served as an interim member of the Knightdale Town Council in 2019 and previously served as a councilor from 2003 to 2007.